-Charah has extensive experience in ash pond excavation, management and closure.
-We take pride in our ability to customize each ash pond job to suit the specific needs of the utility.
+Charah has 25 years of experience in ash pond excavation, management and closure including Clean Closure and Cap-in-Place closure solutions.
+We take pride in our ability to customize each coal ash impoundment project to suit the specific needs of the utility and ensure compliance with all EPA mandated coal combustion residuals (CCR) regulations and deadlines.

 Proven experience in pond excavation

 Charah has proven experience in CCR pond management for power plants that use a wet slurry method for ash handling.
 Working in ash ponds or managing the slurry ash can present unusual operating challenges.
-Charah has developed an experience based, including many pond projects with various operating challenges that allows us to address even the most difficult access requirements.
-We have a proven track record in performing ash pond projects, while supporting ongoing operating conditions at the power plant without interruption related to ash management.
+Charah’s decades of experience includes many pond projects with various operating challenges, allowing us to address even the most difficult access requirements.
+We have a proven track record in performing challenging ash pond excavation projects, while supporting ongoing operating conditions at the power plant without interruption related to ash management.
+We also can meet the utility’s ash pond management needs by performing dredging, excavating or implementing a dry removal process.

 Whether the needs are for excavation of settled ash from an active pond or maintaining daily removal of current production ash, Charah has the experience to complete the operations while keeping the pond operating in compliance and ready to receive ash slurry.